 At the middle schools, classroom music instruction is provided for all students not participating in a performance ensemble.
 Each middle school has a music lab that integrates music technology into our "Music Explorations" curriculum in a hands-on approach to performing and composing.
 Middle school performing ensembles include orchestras, concert bands and both concert and treble choirs.
 All participating students receive weekly music lessons as part of the curriculum, facilitated through a pullout-rotating schedule.
 Students are also encouraged to participate in the annual school musical and the jazz band as extracurricular programs.

-Each high school has a ninth grade band, tenth-twelfth grade symphonic band, ninth-tenth grade string orchestra, eleventh-twelfth grade symphony orchestra, concert choir and women's choir that meet during the school day.
+Each high school has a ninth/tenth grade band, eleventh-twelfth grade symphonic band, ninth-tenth grade string orchestra, eleventh-twelfth grade symphony orchestra, concert choir and women's choir that meet during the school day.
 Every enrolled student also receives a weekly pullout music lesson as part of the curriculum requirement.
 Extracurricular activities include instrumental and vocal jazz ensembles, the Tri-M Music Honor Society and annual participation in an extensive major musical production.
 We also have a "cross-campus" program featuring the top musicians of both high schools in a chamber choir, chamber orchestra and wind ensemble.
 In addition to our performance-based ensembles, classroom music courses at the high school level include Music Theory, Music In Our Lives and Music Production Technology which are all taught in our state-of-the-art music technology labs.

 Student accomplishment in music is evident at all grade levels.
 The success of our programs is evidenced by the number of students recognized for their musical talents.
 Our staff members pride themselves in providing as many out-of-district opportunities as possible for their students, including performances, contests and exhibits in a variety of venues.